 Villains: Antagonistic Force, in Person Form

-Villains can run a fairly wide range from misguided and misunderstood to pretty nasty but with some attractive qualities to horrific people with no redeeming features.
+Villains, like anti-heroes, can run a fairly wide range.
+You could position them pretty much anywhere from “misguided and misunderstood” to “pretty nasty but with some attractive qualities” to “horrific with no redeeming features”.

 I like villains, whether they’re the snarky-misunderstood sort or the truly evil sort.
 Here are some of my favourites:

 - Jack Angel from B.A.
 Paris’s psychological thriller Behind Closed Doors – he’s one of the most irredeemably evil villains I’ve encountered, and the reader doesn’t feel a shred of sympathy towards him.